Skip to main content

 Known limitations:

-• There is no creation of vendors in NetSuite, the integration only allows to retrieve and match vendors with suppliers into Spendesk.
+• There is no creation of vendors in NetSuite, the integration only allows to retrieve and match vendors with suppliers in Spendesk.

 • Projects from NetSuite are not supported, only Custom segments and Standard segments are pulled from NetSuite.